ssigurdsson/ARM32-in-Verilog/README.md

 Implemetation of a pipelined ARM32 processor in Verilog.

-Runs the accompanied Factorial 6 program at up to 200 MHz frequency on an EP2C35F672C6.
+Runs the accompanied Factorial 6 program at up to 200 MHz frequency on an EP2C35F672C6 FPGA.

 See lab6.pdf for a not-so-descriptive yet useful report on the design details and performance.